-Performance against the unit's business plan is reviewed periodically.
-This includes a quarterly review by the Unit Management Team.
-Summary performance information on the previous years' service plan will be reported with each Food Service Delivery Plan.
+6 monthly intervals, detailing performance against the standards set out in the service plan and the corporate plan.
+Summary performance information on the previous year's service plan will be reported with each Food Service Delivery Plan.
 The report shall also identify any variance together with areas of improvement.

-Performance report on Food Service Delivery Plan for2018-2019
+Performance report on Food Service Delivery Plan for 2016-2017